 Willow SwanA Northerner who migrated south from Lady's Empire a few years before the Black Company arrived in Taglios.
 His closest friends are Cordy and Blade.

-- The Bartender: Is a partner in Cordy's tavern.
+- The Bartender: He's a partner in Cordy's tavern.

-- Brainwashed: Claims this is why he fled with Soulcatcher after she springs the trap on Croaker and the other Black Company men on the Plain of Glittering Stone.
+- Brainwashed: He claims that this is why he fled with Soulcatcher after she springs the trap on Croaker and the other Black Company men on the Plain of Glittering Stone.
 One-Eye and Goblin help him overcome his Laser-Guided Amnesia when he returns to spring the Captured.

 - Born Unlucky: Believes himself to be this.
 Hard to disagree.